KRFOSS/kali-docs/nethunter/nethunter-canarsenal/index.md

 ### Can-Utils : CanSend

-Used to replay a specific sequence to car.
+Used to replay a specific sequence to CAN bus.

 ***CanSend - Settings Prerequisite :***